 An effective Brand Positioning Strategy is dependent on knowing your brand’s current level of awareness and perception within your target consumer population.
 Leaning on presumptions or guesses when addressing these factors can result in false confidence and misguided decision making.
 Be proactive in engaging customers; gather their insights to test your brand’s awareness and perception theories.
 This information will establish a factually based starting point ensuring future initiatives build upon strengths and address points of concern.

 Track and measure the impact of your brand messaging campaigns by comparing awareness and perception results over time.

 As the adage goes, perception is reality.
 Regardless of your intended brand image, customers hold the power to determine your brand’s reality.
 Leveraging brand awareness and perception data to establish performance benchmarks will provide a measurement system to assess the impact of marketing campaigns.
 At this point in the process, gathering customer insight will shed light on the level of impact had by past marketing efforts.
 If actual perception is aligned with intended perception, then these marketing practices can be applied within the developing Brand Positioning Strategy.
 However, if there is a disconnect between reality and what was intended, then you can revisit ineffective marketing practices before including them in future plans.

 Strategic Brand Positioning will act as an overarching framework guiding individual projects, campaigns, and initiatives.
 It will provide a consistent point of reference when decisions are made across multiple teams or departments and ensure collective efforts are focused on the ultimate goal.
 Through this approach, ongoing efforts will be focused, intentional, and can be adjusted as needed along the way while still holding true to the overall vision.

 Our next post along this four-part series will discuss the power and practice of active listening:

-(THIS POST) PART 2 – Developing a customer insight strategy to support business objectives AND strengthen customer relationships
+PART 2 – Developing a customer insight strategy to support business objectives AND strengthen customer relationships